Lukestorm9/clash-of-camls/INSTALL.md

 You'll then need to install `https://sourceforge.net/projects/vcxsrv/`.
 After you have done so, run the following through CMD (not powershell) `"C:\Program Files\VcXsrv\vcxsrv.exe" :0 -ac -terminate -lesspointer -multiwindow -clipboard -wgl -dpi auto`.
 Run the shortcut it creates to configure VcXsrv.

 Then run `sudo apt install terminator` on WSL.
 Run an X-Server compliant window with `DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0 terminator &`.
 If you try to run the game, it has to be from the window that command creates.

+To then actually run the make, use `make play CMD="local <port>"`.
+See the file README.md in this repository for more details.